Your Donations Help

 Thank you for considering a donation to the Lake Forest Library Foundation in support of Lake Forest Library.
 We use all donations to:

 - enhance the Library's collection,

 - provide educational programs, inspiring events, and valuable services to the community, and

 - address the needs of our beautiful, but aging, building.

 Donations to the Library are tax-deductible to the extent allowed by law.
 Acknowledgements and a tax receipt are sent to all donors.
 For more information, please see the Library's gift policy below.

-For more information about making a gift to The Lake Forest Library Foundation, please contact, Catherine Lemmer, director, Lake Forest Library, at email@example.com or by calling 847.810.4602.
+For more information about making a gift to the Lake Forest Library Foundation, please call 847-810-4602 or send a message to the Library Executive Director.